-In October 2018, Carleton College, in collaboration with the Faribault Public Schools, Somali Community Resettlement Serivices, and Community without Borders, received a grant from the Corporation for National and Community Service to design and implement a participatory action research (PAR) project.
-The co-PIs for the grant are Anita Chikkatur (Department of Educational Studies, Carleton College), Amel Gorani (Director, Center for Community and Civic Engagement (CCCE), Year 1), and Emily Oliver (Associate Director, CCCE, Year 2 & 3) and Sinda Nichols (Director, CCCE, Year 4).
-The grant was renewed for a second year in October 2019 and October 2020.
+In October 2018, Carleton College, in collaboration with the Faribault Public Schools, Somali Community Resettlement Services, and Community without Borders, received a grant from AmeriCorps (formerly known as the Corporation for National and Community Services) to design and implement a participatory action research (PAR) project.
+The co-PIs for the grant are Anita Chikkatur (Department of Educational Studies, Carleton College), Amel Gorani (Director, Center for Community and Civic Engagement, Carleton College [CCCE], Year 1), and Emily Oliver (Associate Director, CCCE, Year 2 & 3) and Sinda Nichols (Director, CCCE, Year 4).
+The grant was renewed twice in October 2019 and October 2020.
 In October 2021, Carleton was provided with a no-cost extension to use the remaining funds.

 The town of Faribault which is located in Rice County, Minnesota has a population of approximately 23,000.
 In the past decade, Faribault’s population has gone through a rapid demographic change, partly because of its growing Somali population.
 According to data from the Minnesota Department of Education, 19% of students in Faribault were identified as Latinx and approximately 7% were identified as Black in the 2009-2010 school year.
 By 2018, 20% of the students were identified as Latinx and 20% were identified as Black, with the majority of the Black population in Faribault being identified as coming from an African immigrant/refugee population, mainly Somali.
 This rapid change in student demographics in less than a decade has not led to parallel changes in the teaching force in Faribault.
 Like many small towns adjusting to such changes in the racial and ethnic make-up of their communities, Faribault has been facing challenges in terms of ensuring that all students complete high school and pursue higher education.

-Over the past two years, the grant has funded five community research groups that worked with staff and faculty from Carleton College to learn about research methods and ethics and implement various ways to collect information about the experiences of Somali and Latinx students and parents in Faribault.
+The grant has funded various community research groups that worked with staff and faculty from Carleton College to learn about research methods and ethics and implement various ways to collect information about the experiences of Somali and Latinx students and parents in Faribault.
 Because this project has involved students, parents, teachers, administrators, and university staff and faculty, it has drawn on principles of Youth Participatory Action Research (YPAR), Teacher Action Research (TAR), and Community-Based Participatory Action Research (CBPAR).